Your Safety and Comfort Are Our Priorities

-Drug and alcohol detox is often the first step toward a more healthy and positive life, but the uncertainties of detox and withdrawal can be nerve-wracking.
+Drug and alcohol detox is often the first step toward a more healthy and positive life, but the uncertainties of detox and withdrawal can be scary.
 Will withdrawal be painful?
 How long will detox last?
 Is it dangerous?
 Understandably, these are all common concerns people have regarding detox treatment.

 At Positive Recovery Centers, we offer drug and alcohol detox in a welcoming environment where you can feel comfortable and cared for.
-Our top priorities are your safety and comfort and we provide individually-tailored detox programs.
+Our top priorities are your safety and well-being and we provide individually-tailored detox programs.

 During detox, you may experience some physical and psychological side effects that are unpleasant.
 This is called withdrawal.
 Symptoms can range from mild to severe, but your treatment team will provide medical assistance and administer medication when necessary to make sure you are comfortable and safe throughout the entire process.